Cooked In Mississippi

 When I counted the over $130 dollars , I remembered Nelson and then said to my self “Yes Lord, Hayes Wily I am.”.

 How much was an American dream worth to a daring young man from Gathǐngĩra 35 years ago that he was willing to face a White man in Mississippi and tell him exactly what was in his mind?
 Maybe Nelson would know.
-Perhaps it’s because I was born in the village of Gathǐngĩra, danced in Nairobi and cooked and seasoned in Mississippi.
+Perhaps it’s because I was born in the village of Gathǐngĩra, danced in Nairobi then cooked and seasoned in Mississippi.